 Some years later, Tarantula was seemingly revived (alongside a number of other dead) by Spider-Man's resufraced enemie, the Jackal.
 Tarabtula seemed to be in normal human form but could only remain alive through a serum that was injected by the Jackal.

-A few years later, while it was assumed that Roderick Kingsley had been killed by Phil Urich during the Big Time arc, Kingsley still being active in Delvadia with Tarantula's costume under the alias "Devil-Spider".
+A few years later, while it was assumed that Roderick Kingsley had been killed by Phil Urich during the Big Time arc, Kingsley still being active in Delvadia with Tarantula's costume under the alias "Devil-Spider."
+He and Jacinda later assisted Spider-Man and Mockingbird.